pokhiii/sourcetracker/README.md

 ## Getting Started

 1. Download the extension: [Download ZIP](https://github.com/pokhiii/sourcetracker/archive/refs/heads/main.zip)
-    - Extract the zip file and named as sourcetracker
+1. Extract the zip file and rename it from `sourcetracker-main` to simply `sourcetracker`
     - Move the extension (unzipped) to your CiviCRM extension directory.
 Eg. in WordPress it is will be `path/to/wordpress/wp-content/uploads/civicrm/ext`
 2. Install the extension
     - Navigate to the **Administer** > **System Setting** > **Extension**